 For people with co-occurring schizophrenia and substance addiction, specialized rehab programs treat the disorders together rather than independently, providing the best chance of recovery.
 Knowing the signs and symptoms of co-occurring schizophrenia and substance abuse is the first step to helping those with schizophrenia get healthy.

 Though the exact cause of schizophrenia is not known, a number of factors are believed to play a key role in the disorder’s development.
-The dominant schizophrenia development factors include:

 The onset of schizophrenia symptoms is usually not recognizable until late adolescence or early adulthood.
 Schizophrenia diagnoses are rare among children and individuals 45 or older.
 Schizophrenia typically occurs in males, although a good portion of schizophrenia cases are female.